codio/knowledge/source/instructors/admin/organization/add-teachers.rst

   - If you send them the **Invite URL**, they can paste it into their browser and are automatically taken through the sign-up process.
 When they select that they are a teacher, they are added to your organization.
   - If you send them the **Invite Token**, they can register themselves for a Codio account using the sign-up process at www.codio.com.
 They provide the token to join your organization.

-**Note:** If you already have courses set up, you can add and invite teachers directly into your course(s).
+..
+Note:: If you already have courses set up, you can add and invite teachers directly into your course(s).
 See :ref:`Add or Remove Teachers in a Course <add-teachers>`.
 You can then add them as an :ref:`organization owner <org-owners>` so they can then manage and create courses, and have full Admin access to the organization.